 The thing that I need to be most conscious of is always staying on top of new research.
 Being at this point in my career, you run the risk of things becoming routine and becoming very comfortable in your position.
 I think that as a clinician, and having that strong science background, I always need to be focused on reevaluating my practice, to make sure that I am providing the most up-to-date care for my patients.

 Which part do you enjoy the most?

-Based on those interactions and your own experiences, what in your mind separates a very good dietician from an average one?
+Based on those interactions and your own experiences, what in your mind separates a very good dietitian from an average one?

-Individuals who excel at this career are very self-motivated.
+Individuals who excel in this career are very self-motivated.
 They have an interest in improving the lives of others.
-And they also have a significant drive to, as I said before, constantly re-evaluate their practice, and improve upon their practice.
+And they also have a significant drive to, as I said before, constantly reevaluate their practice and improve upon their practice.
 I think that, as with any career, you have those who truly excel and those who don’t.
 I think for those who don’t, there’s probably a variety of reasons.
 But I think that any time where you become stagnant and just kind of accept the status quo, your performance taps out.

-For someone who is considering beginning a career as a dietician, what's your advice?
+For someone who is considering beginning a career as a dietitian, what's your advice?